Sorry, you need to enable JavaScript to visit this website.

 4.2.
 Records Retention Schedules Review

-Under DCMR, title 1, section 1504.1(h), each agency must review its Records Retention Schedule annually to determine if additional datasets need to be added to the Schedule.
+Under DCMR, title 1, section 1504.1(h), each agency must review all Records Retention Schedules annually to determine if additional datasets need to be added to the Schedule.

 4.3.
 Disposal of Data and Records

-The disposal of the District’s data and records must be done per the retention periods provided in the Records Retention Schedule.
+The disposal of the District’s data and records must be done per the retention periods provided in the Records Retention Schedule, as well as the sanitation requirements provided in the Media Protection Policy.

 4.4.
 Suspension of Data and Records Retention Schedule